 Conclusion

-The covered wagon project demonstrates technical rigour and design-led installation across a challenging historic subfloor.
-A full grind-back, targeted crack repairs, damp-proofing and the application of approximately 2.5 tonnes of smoothing compound enabled precision installation of J2 finishes, delivering both durability for heavy hospitality use and a striking visual entrance feature.
-The successful outcome is the result of thorough planning, specialist product selection and close collaboration with the design team and supply partner.
+CRM Flooring's refurbishment of The Covered Wagon demonstrates technical rigour and design-led installation across a challenging historic subfloor.
+The process involved a complete grind-back, targeted crack repairs, damp-proofing, and the application of approximately 2.5 tonnes of smoothing compound.
+This preparation enabled the precise installation of J2 LVT flooring, ensuring durability for heavy hospitality use while also creating a striking visual entrance feature.
+The successful outcome is the result of meticulous planning, careful product selection and close collaboration with the design team and supply partner.